 Not disclosing business uses

-In some cases, you may need a specialized policy when driving for business purposes or for a rideshare company like Uber or Lyft.
+In some cases, you may need a skilled policy when driving for business purposes or for a rideshare company like Uber or Lyft.
 Failing to take the proper steps could lead to a lack of coverage following an accident.

 Not mentioning your previous violations or infractions